rozek/svelte-device-info/README.md

 Alternatively, you may access the global variable `Device` directly.

+Note for ECMAScript module users: all module functions and values are exported individually, thus allowing your bundler to perform some "tree-shaking" in order to include actually used functions or values (together with their dependencies) only.

 ## Usage within Svelte ##

 For Svelte, it is recommended to import the package in a module context: